 On October 7, 2020, the Company entered into the Bayer License Agreement, which became effective on December 23, 2020 upon the closing of the Business Combination.
-Pursuant to the Bayer License Agreement, the Company has an exclusive, worldwide, royalty-bearing license under certain Bayer patents and know-how to develop, use, manufacture, commercialize, sublicense, and distribute (i) a bioconjugation platform, which includes next-generation antibody-drug conjugates and small molecule-drug conjugates, and (ii) a small molecule drug program, including a P-TEFb inhibitor compound.
+Pursuant to the Bayer License Agreement, the Company has an exclusive, worldwide, royalty-bearing license under certain Bayer patents and know-how to develop, use, manufacture, commercialize, sublicense, and distribute (i) a clinical-stage small molecule drug platform, including a P-TEFb inhibitor compound, and (ii) a preclinical stage bioconjugation platform, which includes next-generation antibody-drug conjugates and small molecule drug conjugates.

 Following the closing of the Business Combination, the Company paid Bayer a \$5.0 million upfront license fee on January 5, 2021.
-As of December 31, 2022, the Company recorded a \$1.0 million development milestone payable to Bayer, which has subsequently been paid, in connection with the Company's IND filing for VIP236.
-As of September 30, 2023, the Company recorded another \$1.0 million development milestone in connection with the Company's IND filing for VIP943.
+As of December 31, 2022, the Company recorded a \$1.0 million development milestone payable to Bayer, which remains outstanding as of March 31, 2023, in connection with the Company's IND filing for VIP236.
 Each of these milestone obligations were expensed as incurred.